alillje/css-grid-generator/README.md

 - To manipulate elements by `class`, use the `.`-identifier.

 - To manipulate elements by `id`, use the `#`-identifier.

+## CSS Measurements
+Currently, the following CSS measurements are possible to use with `gridlify`
+*  px
+*  fr
+*  %

+When setting row and column values, it is also possible to use specific sizing-keywords:

+* auto
+* min-content

 ## Contributing
 - Fork the project on Github.